StackVista/stackstate-docs/use/stackstate-ui/analytics.md

 [Topology.query](../../develop/reference/scripting/script-apis/topology.md) is a regular script function that takes ab STQL query \(`environment in ("Production")` in the above example\) as an argument.
 The `.components()` at the end, is a so-called builder method.
 This ensures that only the components, and not the relations between these components, are retrieved from the topology.

-The combination of STSL and STQL allows you to chain together multiple queries.
+The STSL and STQL can be combined to chain together multiple queries.
 The following example gets all metrics of all databases in the production environment for the last day:

 {% code lineNumbers="true" %}
 ```text